Arithmetic progression - practice problems - page 8 of 22

 The town population is 56000.
 It is decreasing by 2% every year.
 What will be the population of the town after 13 years? - The sides

 The sides of a right triangle form an arithmetic sequence.
 The hypotenuse is 24 cm long.
-Determine the remaining sides of the triangle. - Arithmetic 40431
+Determine the remaining sides of the triangle. - Arithmetic sequence filling

 Fill the numbers in the place of the asterisk to form an arithmetic sequence.
 (2, *, 5, *, 8, 9.5,11) - Saving for education

-Suppose a couple invested Php 50 000 in an account when their child was born to prepare for a college education.
-If the average interest rate is 4.4% compounded annually, a, Give an exponential model for the situation b, Will the money be doubled by the t - Calculate
+Suppose a couple invested ₱50,000 in an account when their child was born, to save for college.
+The average annual interest rate is 4.4%, compounded annually. a) Give an exponential model for the situation. b) Will the money have doubled by the time the c - Calculate

 Calculate the sum of all three-digit natural numbers divisible by five. - Sequences AP + GP